imalink-project/imalink/docs/API_REFERENCE.md

 - 300x300px JPEG thumbnail
 - Auto-rotated based on EXIF orientation
 - Stored as binary blob in database
-- Used for fast gallery display
+- Used for fast gallery display and generating Photo hothash (SHA256)

 ---